 A couple of years ago, this writer took a road trip from his home in Wales UK, to Zurich Switzerland, via Biarritz France, for Wheels & Waves.
 A round-trip of circa 3,000 miles or so.

 He did this with woefully inadequate trip-planning (which mostly amounted to affixing Malle London luggage), then pointing the bike in the general direction of mainland Europe.
 And, somewhat defiantly he completed the journey on Triumph Thruxton R.

-It may not surprise you to know, that for some of those 3,000 miles (about 2,999-miles) fantasies of an upright scrambler bike or adventure motorcycle with wide handlebars, and (definitely) more wind protection abounded.
+It may not surprise you to know, that for some of those 3,000 miles (about 2,999-miles) fantasies of an upright scrambler bike or adventure motorcycle with wide handlebars abounded.
+(And definitely one with more wind protection.)

 Clearly, within the modern adventure motorcycling segment, one finds better-suited touring motorcycles which have all of those things in abundance.

-But with numerous possibilities, you may be wondering what’s the best scrambler or retro style adventure bike?
-Truly, the answer to that question ultimately comes down to you as the rider (obviously).
-A fantastic performing bike, which doesn’t meet your quality and aesthetic considerations, or vice versa (not going out on a limb here) is probably not the best bike for you.
+So with that in mind, you may be wondering ‘which is the best scrambler or retro style adventure bike?’
+Truly, the answer to that question ultimately lies with the individual rider (obviously).
+A fantastic performing bike, which doesn’t meet your quality and aesthetic ideals, or vice versa (not going out on a limb here) is probably not the best bike for you.

-Nonetheless it’s with that question firmly in mind, that we’ve created this list – (as a starting point).
+Nonetheless, it’s with those considerations firmly in mind, that we’ve created this list – (as a starting point).
 Admittedly the list has the rather long title of: ‘Best Scramblers, Retro Enduro and Retro Adventure Bikes you can Buy in 2021 and beyond [in no particular order]‘.